 Add a tab section for each of your tax returns.

-Create a section for each of your tax returns for easy access in your accordion folder.
+Create a section for each of your tax returns in your accordion folder for easy access.
 Below are the ones you probably have.

 - Federal Tax return